Mobile network Everything Everywhere has set up a campaign that calls on government to speed up the provision of 4G mobile data services in the UK.

 Employers are in competition for full-time IT staff as the IT recruitment sector is defying the downturn, according to Hays IT.

 Resellers looking to move into managed services have been advised to think carefully about their choice of monitoring tools.
-Managed Service Providers (MSPs) have described the monitoring tool as key to ensuring that they can see what is happening with customers and meet the service level agreement

 Big data offers big opportunities, but governance challenges and skills shortages could pose big problems.